I’m drawing more connections between how my meeting facilitation affects and impacts my relationship with folks I’m organizing.

 This training confirmed that I have the capacity to be a bad ass facilitator and I should step confidently into the role.

 We are already actively working with several participating organizations to incorporate the skills and approaches from the training into their organizing work.
 For example, Movement Matters is helping the tenant organizing team at LEDC build a structure for their city-wide multi-lingual, multi-racial tenant leadership group that is based in liberatory approaches to group learning and identity.
 We are also helping to strengthen the organizers’ utilization of graphic facilitation and meeting design to move away from a lecture style of training and group building.
+This tenant leadership group is also leading the development of DC's first tenant union, which will launch the Summer of 2019.
 We are engaged in similar conversations and practice with several other local groups to help them tweak and/or revamp their constituency building practice through enhanced meeting design and facilitation.

 As we reflect on this training, we are envisioning ways to strengthen and expand the content.
 We expect to repeat this curriculum on a regular basis with organizers from the DC area and other regions throughout the country.